 Similarly, employees who have been out on leave for a substantial amount of time during the evaluation period may also receive pro-rated increases except as determined by FMLA.
 When employees are transferred or promoted during the fiscal year, assessments of their performance for that year should be a collaborative effort between their new and previous supervisors and they will be eligible for the normal July 1st performance increase.

 Performance increase decisions are developed in accordance with the established increase guidelines and budgetary constraints.
 Individual supervisors will recommend merit increases on the basis of performance rating.
 Senior officers must approve all salary increases within their divisions.

-For additional information please refer to HR Policy 40.042.
+For additional information please refer to the Staff Compensation Administration policy.